ut-ras/robomaster_cv_python/VEXU_GHOST/README.md

 * `bash ~/VEXU_GHOST/scripts/launch_sim.sh` : launch simulation

 ## Setup Steps
+0. Init the .gitmodules by running `git submodule update --init --force`.
+The directory `VEXU_GHOST/ghost_estimation/src/shared` should have stuff in it after force initing the submodules.
-1. Build the Dockerfile by navigating to this directory and running the command `docker build . -t ros2-foxy`.
+1. Build the Dockerfile by navigating to this directory (`/robomaster_CV/VEXU_GHOST`) and running the command `docker build . -t ros2-foxy`.
 2. Create a container from the image using `docker run -it -p 22:22 --mount type=bind,source=$(pwd),target=/root/VEXU_GHOST --name LIDAR ros2-foxy` (this must also be run from this directory).
 You're now running bash in the container.
 Navigate to the `/root/VEXU_GHOST/scripts` folder and run `init_container.sh`.
 Type `exit` to leave the container.
     * Note that `-p 22:22` maps the container's port 22 to your local port 22; only one container at a time can be bound to your local port 22.
     * `init_container.sh` isn't run from the Dockerfile because it requires the VEXU_GHOST module to run which is mounted at container creation.
 This installs all the dependencies, builds the project, and adds some lines to the `.bashrc`.